creativeIKEP/UniCamEx/README.md

 You must enroll the [Apple Developer Program membership](https://developer.apple.com/programs/) for building the app used System Extension.

-You can build an app after sign in with Apple developer account enrolled Apple Developer Program membership.
+You can build an app after sign in with Apple developer account that enrolled Apple Developer Program membership.

 #### 4. Run the Builded App
 **Move builded app from build directory to `~/Applications` directory** and run your app.